Escape Velocity: the Electricka Zoo live

 We combine diverse influences from EDM to postpunk avant-garde rock, jazz, reggae, Balkan and Portuguese music into our own homegrown NZ sound.

 Battle of the Bands – National Championship is New Zealand’s largest and longest running R18 Band competition; events take place nationwide, allowing bands throughout the country to take part.
 The event has been an annual feature of the New Zealand music scene since 1993.
-Read the rest of this entry »
+Continue reading “the Electricka Zoo @ Battle of the Bands”

 the Electricka Zoo album